dariuswiles/rust-computer-graphics-from-scratch/README.md

 ## Contribution

-You agree that any contribution you submit for inclusion will be licensed under the BSD Zero Clause License.
+You agree that any contribution you submit for inclusion will be licensed under the **Unlicense** license.